d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 due to both simplicity of implementation its performance on a variety of predictive tasks is the rectified linear unit (ReLU).
-ReLUs provide a very simple nonlinear transformation.
+ReLU provides a very simple nonlinear transformation.
 Given the element $z$, the function is defined as the maximum of that element and 0.